Apply to be a Board Member

 - Maintaining the board as a healthy, well-organized governing body capable of helping the chamber achieve success.

 Board members must wear the formal, governance hat.
-It is both a legal obligation and a moral responsibility.
+It is both a legal obligation and moral responsibility.
 The reality of the chamber is that board members also have to provide additional volunteer help if the chamber is to succeed.

 - Helping in areas such as planning events, fund-raising, and community relations;